Industry wage negotiations Q&A

 How do industry wage negotiations come about?

-There are seven parties to Council involved in the negotiation process, namely the Road Freight Association (RFA), the National Employers’ Association of South Africa (NEASA), and Consolidated Employers Organisation (CEO) as well as three unions – the South African Transport and Allied Workers’ Union (SATAWU), the Motor Transport Workers’ Union (MTWU), Tirisano Transport and Services Workers Union (TASWU), and National Union of Metalwokers of South Africa (NUMSA).
-Council officials provide information, logistics and any necessary support.
+1. There are seven parties to Council involved in the negotiation process, namely the Road Freight Association (RFA), the National Employers’ Association of South Africa (NEASA), and Consolidated Employers Organisation (CEO) as well as four unions – the South African Transport and Allied Workers’ Union (SATAWU), the Motor Transport Workers’ Union (MTWU), Tirisano Transport and Services Workers Union (TASWU), and National Union of Metalwokers of South Africa (NUMSA).

 What is expected of both parties during the negotiation process?